Fred Whittingham: Philadelphia Eagles (second stint)

-On November 5, 1971, Whittingham was signed by the Philadelphia Eagles to replace an injured Bill Hobbs.
+On November 5, 1971, Whittingham was resigned by the Philadelphia Eagles to replace an injured Bill Hobbs.
 He was waived injured in December.

 Coaching career

-Throughout Whittingham's coaching career he held various assistant coaching positions in both the NFL and the college football ranks.
+Throughout Whittingham's coaching career he held various assistant coaching positions in both the NFL and the collegiate ranks.
 After retiring from the NFL he began coaching at the high school level.
-In 1972, as the first-year head coach of the Alhambra (CA) Moors, Whittingham led the team to an 8-1 record and into a pre-CIF playoff game.
+In 1972, as the first-year head coach for the Alhambra High School in California, Whittingham led the Moors to an 8–1 record and into a pre-CIF playoff game.

-Whittingham returned to BYU, in 1973 to coach under Lavell Edwards.
+Whittingham returned to BYU as a coach in 1973, serving under head coach LaVell Edwards.
 He coached the linebackers and later became the defensive coordinator.
-After his time at BYU he left to coach in the NFL where he spent nine years with the Los Angeles Rams.
+After his time at BYU he left to coach in the NFL, where he spent ten years with the Los Angeles Rams.
 He returned to college football in 1992 to be the defensive coordinator at Utah.
-While he was the defensive coordinator for Utah he hired his son, Kyle Whittingham, to coach the linebackers.
-After three years at Utah he left again to coach in the NFL and Kyle replaced him as defensive coordinator.
+While he was the defensive coordinator for Utah he hired his son, Kyle Whittingham, to coach the defensive line.
+In 1995 he left to coach in the NFL and Kyle replaced him as defensive coordinator at Utah.

-After spending three years with the Oakland Raiders he returned to Utah to coach under his son, Kyle, as the linebackers coach.
+After spending three years with the Oakland Raiders, he returned to Utah to coach under his son, Kyle, as the linebackers coach.
 He continued in that position until 2001 when he was fired by coach Ron McBride, at which time he encouraged his son to stay on as the defensive coordinator.
 Whittingham retired from coaching after leaving Utah.

 Family and death

-While at BYU, Whittingham met and married Nancy Livingston, a cheerleader and BYU student from California.
-Together they have four sons and two daughters.
-Later in life Whittingham converted to the Church of Jesus Christ of Latter-day Saints, the same church that his wife was a member of and the church that sponsors BYU.
+While attending Brigham Young University, Whittingham met and married Nancy Livingston, a BYU cheerleader and student from California.
+Together they had four sons and a daughter: Kyle, Cary, Freddie, Brady, and Julia.
+Later in life, Whittingham converted to the Church of Jesus Christ of Latter-day Saints, the same church that his wife was a member of and the church that sponsors BYU.

-His oldest son, Kyle Whittingham, played in the NFL and became the football head coach for the University of Utah.
-Fred's second son, Cary, also played in the NFL, notably on the Los Angeles Rams with Kyle as a teammate and Fred as his coach.
+His oldest son, Kyle Whittingham, played briefly in the NFL and became the head football coach for the University of Utah, and the University of Michigan.
+Fred's second son, Cary Whittingham, was selected by the Cincinnati Bengals in the 1986 NFL draft.
+In 1987, Cary played for the Los Angeles Rams, with Kyle as a teammate and Fred as his coach.
+His third son, Freddie Whittingham, led BYU in rushing from 1987–89 and was a member of the Rams in 1990.
+All four of his sons played college football for the BYU Cougars.

-Whittingham died on October 27, 2003, in a hospital in Provo, Utah of complications from back surgery.
+On October 27, 2003, Whittingham died in a hospital in Provo, Utah as a result of complications from a back surgery.